 Consider this customization task as an initial test of your interest and your motivation to apply.

-Still don’t believe the power of customizing your resume based on market research?
+Still don’t believe the power of customizing your product manager resume based on market research?
 Let me share my experience with you.

 The first time I applied for jobs, I used the shotgun approach.
-I tracked my outcomes.
-Here are the statistics:
+Here are my results:

 - 193 resumes sent